Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--concepts.md

 orthogonality https://en.wikipedia.org/wiki/Orthogonality_(programming)
 overengineering https://blog.matt-rickard.com/p/stop-overengineering
 ownership
-pair-programming
-pattern -- matching = checking a given sequence of tokens for the presence of the constituents of some pattern.
+ownership -- if you build it, you own it pair-programming pattern -- matching = checking a given sequence of tokens for the presence of the constituents of some pattern.
 In contrast to pattern recognition, the match usually has to be exact: "either it will or will not be a match."
 The patterns generally have the form of either sequences or tree structures.
 Uses of pattern matching include outputting the locations (if any) of a pattern within a token sequence, to output some component of the matched pattern, and to substitute the matching pattern with some other token sequence (i.e., search and replace). pattern -- recognition = same but not exact match